Akimoto-Cris/TritonBlockSparseMatmul/README.md

 Currently, it's required to build triton-2.1.0 from source to use the newest block pointer.

+Basic Idea
+---
+Skip the pruned blocks along K-axis in `B` when loading.
+To avoid conditionals inside kernel, we precompute the skiping strides from the B-mask outside the kernel, which can be reused for different input `A`s.

 Benchmarking
 ---
 Below is a comparison with Pytorch native cublas-based matmul on the throughput on A100, when `BLOCK_SIZE_M=128`, `BLOCK_SIZE_K=32` and `BLOCK_SIZE_N=64`.